Income investors run for cover as dependable UK dividends in jeopardy

 Other headwinds materialised when regulatory pressures and corporate events dented stocks in some of the sectors income investors rely on most.

-Shares in British American Tobacco (BATS.L) and Imperial Brands (IMB.L), two of the most dependable dividend payers, plummeted after U.S. regulators proposed tighter rules on the amount of nicotine in cigarettes, causing investors to fret over their ability to maintain steady payouts.
+Shares in British American Tobacco and Imperial Brands, two of the most dependable dividend payers, plummeted after U.S. regulators proposed tighter rules on the amount of nicotine in cigarettes, causing investors to fret over their ability to maintain steady payouts.

 "Investors are desperate for yield so they pay close attention to anything which could threaten their income stream," said Alex Dryden, global market strategist at JP Morgan Asset Management.